dwavesystems/dwave-ocean-sdk/docs/overview/samplers.rst

   View of the logical and embedded problem rendered by Ocean's problem inspector.
 The AND gate's original BQM is represented on the left; its embedded representation on a D-Wave 2000Q system, on the right, shows a two-qubit chain (qubits 176 and 180) for variable :math:`x2`.
 The tool is helpful in visualizing the quality of your embedding.

+Example :ref:`pp_greedy` improves samples returned from a QPU by post-processing with a classical greedy algorthim.
 D-Wave systems offer features such as spin-reversal (gauge) transforms and anneal offsets, which reduce the impact of possible analog and systematic errors.

 You can see the parameters and properties a sampler supports.
 For example, Ocean's :doc:`dwave-system </docs_system/sdk_index>` lets you use the